diegesisandmimesis/dataTypes/README.md

 * ``active = true``

-  Boolean flag indicating whether or not the state is currentl active.
+  Boolean flag indicating whether or not the state is currently active.
 Note that this is not the same thing as being the FSM's current state.
 The active flag indicates whether or not the state is *eligible* to become the current state.